 Fees are indicative first year only.

 * Based on a first-year full-time study load of 200 credits.
 400 credits are needed to graduate from this course.
 The total cost will depend on your course options (i.e. units selected and time taken to complete).

 Professional recognition is dependent upon your area of specialisation.
 You may be recognised by professional associations such as the National Association for the Visual Arts and the Design Institute of Australia.
 You may also be eligible for membership in the following organisations:

 If you have a background in design and art, you may be eligible for 100 points of credit for recognised learning (CRL).

 Learn about Credit for Recognised Learning (CRL)

 You may find high-level employment across the arts, fashion and design industries.
-This may include employment in government, the not-for-profit sector, media or education.

 More information about Applied Design and Art